SB-167

 Enforcement Authority

-Enforcement by the Attorney General through the Fair Business Practices Act of 1975 (O.C.G.A.
+Enforcement by the Attorney General under the Fair Business Practices Act of 1975 (O.C.G.A.
 Part 2 of Article 15 of Chapter 1 of Title 10).
-The Attorney General may commence enforcement actions, require disclosure of documentation within seven days, and promulgate rules necessary for implementation.
-An affirmative defense is available if the developer or deployer discovers the violation through adversarial testing or internal review, cures within seven days and reports to the AG and affected consumers, is otherwise in compliance with the chapter and a recognized AI risk management framework, and the violation was inadvertent, affected fewer than 100 consumers, and could not have been discovered through reasonable diligence.
-The statute expressly preserves all existing rights, claims, remedies, presumptions, and defenses available at law or in equity; the affirmative defense applies only to AG enforcement actions.
+Enforcement is agency-initiated by the Attorney General.
+An affirmative defense is available if the developer or deployer discovers the violation through adversarial testing, red teaming, or internal review, cures within seven days, reports to the AG and affected consumers, is otherwise in compliance with a recognized risk management framework, and the violation was inadvertent, affected fewer than 100 consumers, and could not have been discovered through reasonable diligence.
+The statute expressly preserves all existing rights, claims, remedies, presumptions, and defenses available at law or in equity, and states that the affirmative defense applies only to AG enforcement actions.

 Penalties

-Enforcement through the Fair Business Practices Act of 1975 (O.C.G.A. § 10-1-390 et seq.), which provides for injunctive relief, civil penalties, and other remedies available under that Act.
-The statute expressly preserves all rights, claims, remedies, presumptions, and defenses available at law or in equity, meaning existing causes of action (e.g., discrimination claims) remain fully available.
-No specific statutory minimum or per-violation penalty amount is specified in the new chapter itself — penalties flow from the FBPA framework.
+Violations are enforceable through the Fair Business Practices Act of 1975, which provides for injunctive relief, civil penalties, and other remedies available under that Act.
+The statute expressly preserves all rights, claims, remedies, presumptions, and defenses available at law or in equity, meaning existing common law causes of action are not displaced.
+No specific statutory damages amount is set by this chapter; remedies are those available under the FBPA.

 Who Is Covered